Bruklin

 Bruklin Muca (born April 17, 2008), known professionally as Bruklin, is an American singer-songwriter.
-She began releasing music in 2024 and gained recognition when Rolling Stone UK profiled her single "Daydreaming".
+She began releasing music in 2024.

 Early life

-Bruklin was born on April 17, 2008, in New Jersey, U.S.
+Bruklin was born on April 17, 2008, in Albania.

 Career

-Bruklin released her debut single, "Stay Friends", in mid-2024.

 Her follow-up single "Magic Show" received coverage in music outlets for its themes of confidence and individuality.

 In September 2024, she released "No Contact", produced by Oak Felder and written by Sebastian Kole.

-Her October 2024 single "Daydreaming" was highlighted in a Rolling Stone UK feature, which praised it as "setting a new benchmark in pop" and noted its blend of pop and R&B influences.

 She followed with "Good Cry" in December 2024, and "Good Girl Bad Dreams" in 2025.